Azure/AI-in-a-Box/gen-ai/Assistants/travel_planner/README.md

 By the end of this tutorial, you should be able to:
 - Create an OpenAI assistant that uses the Web Browse tool
-- Understand how to instruct the assistant to use the Web Browse tool

 ## Programming Languages
 - Python